wgx/blog.willgrant.org/_posts/2022-08-01-how-to-get-your-first-job-in-ux.markdown

 ### What to include in your portfolio

 Include 3 or 4 pieces of work - each should demonstrate multiple aspects of your UX methodology.

+For a select 1 or 2 pieces of work - expect to be able to talk in further depth about those in a "portfolio review" - which is common as an interview stage in the hiring process.

 For each entry, include: